AhmadAbdullah674/JetsonImager/README.md

 ## Goals:

 -Learn more about image pipelines

--Build a general purpose Imager on the jetson
+-Build a general purpose Imager on the jetsons

 -Build GPU accelerated ML algos for CV